Your basket is currently empty!

 Therapy is another effective treatment option.

-It can help you identify and manage triggers, understand your thoughts and feelings, and learn new skills.
+It can help you identify and manage triggers, understand your thoughts and feelings, and learn new coping skills.

 There are many different types of therapy, including cognitive-behavioural therapy and dialectical behaviour therapy.